-When a filter is in use, the filter icon changes color.
+When a filter is in use, the filter ( ) icon changes color.
 A list of applied filters appears above the Endpoints list to show which filters are in use.
 Click a filter in the list to remove it or Clear Filters to remove them all.

 The Status filter allows a search by current endpoint statuses.
-Click the Status filter and choose a status to narrow the endpoints displayed.
+Click the Status filter ( ) icon and choose a status to narrow the endpoints displayed.
+You can filter the Status filter column by the following:

 Endpoints may have more than one status at a time.
 The status column uses icons to display endpoint information.
 See above for a description of each icon.

-The Operating System filter enables a search by Operating Systems on deployed endpoints.
-Choose an Operating System from the filter list to narrow the endpoints displayed.
+The OS platform filter enables a search by Operating Systems on deployed endpoints.
+Click the Operating System filter ( ) icon and choose one of the following options: